yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 If Replicated is using HTTPS:

-1. If your instances are v2.18.5 or earlier, [upgrade your primary and HA standby instances](../../../administer-yugabyte-platform/high-availability/#upgrade-instances) to v2.20.1.
+1. If your instances are v2.18.5 or earlier, or v2.10.0, [upgrade your primary and HA standby instances](../../../administer-yugabyte-platform/high-availability/#upgrade-instances) to v2.20.1.
 1. Migrate and finalize the active instance.
 1. Migrate and finalize the standby instances.